linzxlzx/LyricsProject05/README.md

 We also try to detect the song lyrics with foreign language.
 Take the slangs such as "yo", "umm" that might be detected as non_English, we analyze the first 20 unique words in each song and set the criteria that an English song needs to have more than 70% of its first 20 words detected as English words.
 If the lyrics of a song is detected as non-English, we will return constant score 0.5 for its kidsafe, love and mood dimensions.  <br />

 ## Output
-We will have the json output has the following format:
+We will have the json output with the following format:
 ```
 {
     "characterizations": [